MoonPoet/xaprb-src/content/blog/2005/insert-if-not-exists-queries-in-mysql.md

 from mutex
     left outer join urls
         on urls.url = '/blog/'
-where mutex.i &lt; 5 and urls.url is null;
+where mutex.i < 5 and urls.url is null;
 ```

 Now suppose the requirements specify up to three duplicate entries in the table, and each insert should add a single row.
 It is possible to insert a row at a time while enforcing the requirement with the following query: